vardonir/pyDXHR/sphinx_docs/md_index.md

 # pyDXHR Documentation

-Python-based tools for data exploration and extraction of Deus Ex Human Revolution, intended for use in another project of mine: [Project SI-X](https://six.vardonir.com/)
+Python-based tools for data exploration and extraction of Deus Ex Human Revolution.

-Although I went a bit too far; I'm literally just reading code made by people smarter than I am, and piecing them together.
-This website is an attempt to make the docs look and feel like a professionally-written document.
-The imperative here is "attempt."

 The project is not affiliated with Eidos Interactive Corporation, Embracer Group AB, or Square Enix Europe.